lucblassel/zlanderous.github.io/_posts/2019-02-26-what-are-decision-trees.markdown

 # Example data
-We are going to use, as an example, de Fisher Iris dataset (more info [here](https://en.wikipedia.org/wiki/Iris_flower_data_set)) and we are going to build a tree that can separate the different types of irises (classes), which is called a classification tree.
+We are going to use, as an example, the Fisher Iris dataset (more info [here](https://en.wikipedia.org/wiki/Iris_flower_data_set)) and we are going to build a tree that can separate the different types of irises (classes), which is called a classification tree.

 This dataset is a simple, standard dataset in machine learning and it is easy to understand.
 There are  150 samples *(ie. different flowers)* of irises, and each of these has 4 features and one label.
 The features are [petal](https://en.wikipedia.org/wiki/Petal) length and width, as well as [sepal](https://en.wikipedia.org/wiki/Sepal) length and width, all in centimeters.
 The label of each observation is simply